mypdns/matrix/README.md

 ## Submitting
 ### Reporting tool
-You can also use our new [MyPDNS Reporter][mypdnsReport], which is one of many things, a Browser-based add-on, API, CLI (Command LIne Interface) , website and email for which you can choose between as you prefer.
+You can also use our new [MyPDNS Reporter](tools/README.md), which is one of many things, a Browser-based add-on, API, CLI (Command LIne Interface) , website and email for which you can choose between as you prefer.